 Now that we have explored how negative space in ikebana arrangements help you feel calm and when to use it, let’s look at how we can create negative space in an arrangement.

-How Do You Create Negative Space in an Ikebana Arrangement?
+How is Negative Space Created in an Ikebana Arrangement?

 The creation of negative space should not be an afterthought.
 This is because you want to create a visual balance that optimises the use of positive and negative spaces.